Angryrou/UDAO2022/docs/overview/code-dev-overview.md

 ## Coding work to be done

-We aim to integrate our code into a Python library called "udao," making it accessible for users to install and utilize through a simple `pip install udao` command.
+We aim to integrate our code into a Python library called `udao`, making it accessible for users to install and utilize through a simple `pip install udao` command.
 The `udao` library is designed to offer three core modules:

 1. Data Processing Module (`from udao import dataset`)